 How do digital pH meters work?

-A digital pH meter is a handy tool to measure a solution's acidity or alkalinity.
+A digital pH tester or meter is a handy tool to measure a solution’s acidity or alkalinity.

-Digital pH meters work by measuring the voltage of a solution.
-The sensor in the digital pH meter has two electrodes, a reference electrode and a measuring electrode.
+This pH meter work by measuring the voltage of a solution.
+The sensor in this pH meter has two electrodes, a reference electrode and a measuring electrode.
 The reference electrode is made of a known voltage material, and the measuring electrode is made of a material that changes voltage in response to the acidity or alkalinity of the solution.

 When the two electrodes are placed in a solution, there will be a potential difference between them.
-This potential difference is what the digital pH meter measures.
-The digital pH meter then uses this information to calculate the pH of the solution.
+This potential difference is what the pH meter (digital) measures.
+The digital meter then uses this information to calculate the pH of the solution.

-- Digital pH meters are more accurate than pH test strips because they measure the exact numerical value of the acidity or alkalinity of a solution.
+- pH meter (digital) are more accurate than pH test strips because they measure the exact numerical value of the pH level of a solution.
 This makes them perfect for applications where accuracy is critical, such as scientific research.

-- Digital pH meters are also less affected by environmental factors than pH test strips.
+- Digital pH tester is also less affected by environmental factors than pH test strips.
 This means that readings will be more accurate even if conditions are not ideal.

 - Nowadays, pH meters come with ATC (automatic temperature compensation) that eliminates the effect of temperature on the pH reading.

-- Digital pH meters are typically more durable than pH test strips and can last many years with proper care.
+- Digital pH tester is typically more durable than pH test strip and can last many years with proper care.

 - Also, ph meter comes with TDS and EC meter, which are highly required in hydroponics

-- Digital pH meters are more expensive than pH test strips.
+- Digital pH tester is more expensive than pH test strips.
 They also require batteries.

-- They may need to be calibrated frequently, which adds to their costs.
+- They may need to be calibrated frequently using calibration solution, which adds to their costs.
+If you need one check the available calibration solutions from Amazon by click this link.

-- Digital pH meters can also be damaged if they are dropped or otherwise mishandled.
+- Digital pH meter can also be damaged if they are dropped or otherwise mishandled.

 So which one should you choose?